Snowflyt/graphql-intuitive-request/README.md

 const user = await query('user') // user :: { id: number; name: string; }
   .select((user) => [user.id, user.name])
   .by({ id: 1 });
-// Abbreviated syntax when the count of non-optional variables is 1
+// Abbreviated syntax when the count of non-optional input fields is 1
-// Here, the only non-optional variable is `id`, so we can use `byId` instead of `byId`
+// Here, the only non-optional input field is `id`, so we can use `byId` instead of `by({ id: /* ... */ })`
 // In other cases, it may be `byUsername`, `byInput`, `byOptions`, etc. const user = await query('user') // user :: { id: number; name: string; }
   .select((user) => [user.id, user.name])
   .byId(1);
 // You can omit `select` if you want to select all fields (it would also select nested ones recursively) const user = await query('user').byId(1); // user :: User
-// The same is to `users`, you can see that it does not accept any variables, so there's no `by` method const users = await query('users').select((user) => [user.id, user.name]); // users :: Array<{ id: number; name: string; }>
+// The same is to `users`, you can see that it accepts no input, so there's no `by` method const users = await query('users').select((user) => [user.id, user.name]); // users :: Array<{ id: number; name: string; }>
 // Similarly, you can omit `select` if you want to select all fields const users = await query('users'); // users :: User[]